jrx-code/hassio-transparent-fallout/README.md

 ## Overview

 This project replaces the original blue color palette with phosphor-green (`#14F514`) and radioactive dark backgrounds (`rgba(0, 40, 0, ...)`).
-It also includes a toolchain (Python/Bash) to standardize asset management and generate consistent AI artwork for dashboards.
+It also includes a toolchain (Python) to generate consistent AI artwork for dashboards.

 ## 1. Theme Configuration
 The core file is `transparent-fallout.yaml`.